What is gua sha?

 All clients are educated regarding petechiae and the possibility of skin discoloration that may last up to a week.
 Most clients report a sensation of dull pain that also feels good at the same time.
 Always begin with light tolerable pressure and check in with the patient as pressure is gradually increased.
 It is important to observe facial expression, breathing patterns and muscle tone.
 Squinting the eyes, holding breath and tensing muscle indicates an overly aggressive approach.
 Clients need to be in control of how much pressure is used.
 Typically, once the histamine response occurs and skin is visibly red and warm firmer pressure is tolerated.
 Results vary from 1) no change in symptoms (in this case begin looking for another cause of pain), 2) slight increase in pain lasting 2 to 3 days followed by improvement to 3) immediate reduction or resolution of pain.
 Treatment is typically provided once a week.
 Gua sha can remain part of the treatment plan until no further decrease in pain occurs.

-Gua sha tools come in many shapes, sizes and materials.
-Common objects like a soup spoon, coin or jar lid have been used as gua sha tools.
-Our tools are customer favorites because they provide excellent value and shapes that match specific muscle and body contours.
+Our tools provide shapes that match specific muscle and body contours.
 Our edge is both efficient for mobilizing soft tissue and raising petechiae while maintaining a comfortable experience for the client.
 In addition our material is lightweight, unbreakable and chemically resistant so that any cleaning solution or skin emollient is appropriate.
 The material is sensitive allowing the user's hand to feel the texture of the soft tissue.
 Further our tools provide a thoughtful ergonomic design that protects the user's hand.
 Lastly our customer service is unrivaled.
 All tools are guaranteed for life.
 Any broken tool will be replaced free of charge.
 Any tool can be returned for a full refund if it does not meet your expectations.

 - Braun et al. Effectiveness of traditional “gua sha” in patients with chronic neck pain: a randomized controlled trial.
 Pain Med, 2011; Mar;12(3):362-9.